Co-author Dhayana Sena

 - Withdraw KiwiSaver and put it in the bank in your savings account or a term deposit.

-Mistakes to avoid for KiwiSaver over 65
+Five mistakes to avoid for KiwiSaver over the age of 65